neverfap-deluxe/nfd-api/content/articles/DONE--AOA--C--the-importance-of-meditation-and-nofap.md

 <!-- Very Happy With Edit -->

-Meditation is the most important thing you can do for your porn addiction.
+Meditation is the single most important thing you can do for your porn addiction.

 {{< hr4 "In fact, ten minutes of meditation each day is probably enough for most porn addicts to overcome their addiction." >}}